DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 **Caution!**

-If you are getting this error ```saveError ENOENT: no such file or directory, open '/Users/username/Desktop/React-Course/test/package.json```, that means you are not in the correct directory with a ```package.json file```.
+If you are getting this error ```saveError ENOENT: no such file or directory, open '/Users/username/Desktop/React-Course/test/package.json```, it means you are not in the correct directory with a ```package.json file```.
 Please make sure you are in the correct directory.

 Now let's run the application.